forms but include student information;

 Fullerton, CA 92834-6846

 Note: From the end of May through August, graduate advisor availability is intermittent.
-Questions about the program can be directed to the graduate secretary.
+Questions about the program can be directed to the department chair.

 The objectives of the Masters program include improving students’ academic and professional competence in Communication Studies, developing students’ research capabilities, increasing students’ knowledge in their chosen area of specialization, preparing students for advanced work toward the doctoral degree, and for those students planning teaching careers, to improve their teaching skills.
 Students in the program are expected to demonstrate a high degree of intellectual competence and scholarly discipline; to develop the ability to evaluate concepts, research, and theories critically; and to demonstrate mastery of an area of concentration.
 These goals are met through a variety of experiences.
 Similar to undergraduate work, graduate students are expected to complete a series of courses.
 Graduate education, however, is not limited to course work.
 Graduate students are expected to read widely in their area of concentration (beyond their course work), and discuss their ideas with other graduate students and faculty (particularly their supervisory committee) outside the classroom context.
 A large portion of the learning in a graduate program comes from this informal inter-action outside the classroom.